St. Apollinaris Religious Education Program

 Our program provides quality faith formation and education for children ranging from TK - 5th grade.
 Children 6th grade and older continue their faith journey through the Youth Ministry department that expands their education and prepares them for the reception of the Sacrament of Confirmation.

-What would distance learning for Religious Education look like?
+What the Distance-Learning classes for Religious Education look like?

-• Families can access instructional videos pertaining to the weekly session online.
+Families can access instructional videos about the weekly session online.
 Once they have watched the short video, they can move forward to complete their work.